jatanRT/eprscope/README.md

   - [Plotting Anything with
     ggplot2](https://www.youtube.com/watch?v=h29g21z0a68)

-Even though the **field of EPR spectroscopy** is quite complex there are some introductory on-line materials which may help to get a picture how we are gathering the direct structural evidence of unpaired electronic centers within the molecules ➨
+Even though the **EPR spectroscopy** is a quite complex field there are some introductory on-line materials which may help to get a picture how we are gathering the direct structural evidence of unpaired electronic centers within the molecules ➨